oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 {% img blog/python-okta/1_login.png alt:"Picture of log in page." width:"600" %}{: .center-image }

-When you click the **Login** button, you're then taken to a form that you can enter your email and password:
+When you click the **Login** button, you're then taken to a form where you can enter your email and password:

 {% img blog/python-okta/2_sign_in.png alt:"Picture of sign in page where you add account credentials." width:"300" %}{: .center-image }